-Section 16(a) of the Exchange Act requires our officers and directors and persons who beneficially own more than 10% of a registered class of our equity securities to file reports of ownership and changes in ownership of such ordinary shares with the SEC.
+file reports of ownership and changes in ownership of such ordinary shares with the SEC.
 These persons are required by SEC regulations to furnish us with copies of all Section 16(a) forms they file.
 As a matter of practice, our legal team assists our officers and directors in preparing initial reports of ownership and reports of changes in ownership and files those reports on their behalf.
-Based solely on our review of the copies of such forms we have received, we believe that all required Section 16(a) reports were timely filed during our fiscal year ended December 31, 2021, except for the following: (i) Wayne Walker made a late Form 4 filing on August 9, 2021 with respect to one transaction, a broker-assisted sale of common stock; (ii) Zvi Joseph made a late Form 4 filing on August 9, 2021 with respect to one transaction, a broker-assisted sale of common stock; and (iii) George Devlin made a late Form 4 filing on August 9, 2021 with respect to one transaction, a broker-assisted sale of common stock.
+Based solely on our review of the copies of such forms we have received, we believe that all required Section 16(a) reports were timely filed during our fiscal year ended December 31, 2022 except for the following: (i) Joshua Silverman made a late Form 4 filing on November 3, 2022 with respect to one transaction, a broker-assisted sale of Common Stock; (ii) Zvi Joseph made a late Form 4 filing on November 3, 2022 with respect to one transaction, a broker-assisted sale of Common Stock; and (iv) Greg Schiffman made a late Form 4 filing on November 3, 2022 with respect to one transaction, a broker-assisted sale of Common Stock; and (iv) Greg Schiffman made a late Form 4 filing on November 3, 2022 with respect to one transaction, a broker-assisted sale of Common Stock; and (iv) Greg Schiffman made